federicocarboni/saxe/README.md

 Most[^1] JavaScript XML parsers skip Document Type Declarations (DTD) without even checking for well-formedness or ignore most declarations.

+Internal DTD subset parsing is required even for non-validating[^2] processors.
+So most JavaScript implementations are not compliant.
+Even if one were to manually parse the internal DTD and provide the entity values to [isaacs/sax-js] or [lddubeau/saxes] proper entity expansion cannot be replicated.
+This is fine where the DTDs are prohibited or explicitly ignored but is incorrect for any other protocol or format.

-This parser checks the whole internal DTD subset for well-formedness and recognizes `ATTLIST` and `ENTITY` declarations, so attributes are normalized appropriately and entities are expanded correctly.
-This process has [security implications](#security); if the default behavior is undesirable it may be changed.
+This parser checks the whole internal DTD subset for well-formedness and recognizes `ATTLIST` and `ENTITY` declarations.
+Attributes declared in the internal subset are normalized appropriately and entities are expanded correctly.
+This process has [security implications](#security); if the default behavior is undesirable it may be configured.

-Internal DTD subset parsing is required even for non-validating[^2] parsers.
-External markup declarations and external entities are not supported and will never be.
+External markup declarations and external entities are not required for non-validating[^2] processors and are explicitly not supported.

 [^1]: Other JavaScript XML parser inspected include [isaacs/sax-js], [NaturalIntelligence/fast-xml-parser] and [lddubeau/saxes]